lisa-lumos/AWS/1-aws-certified-cloud-practitioner/01-aws-introduction.md

 # 1. AWS Introduction

-## client-server model
+## <div style="color:#c97316">The client-server model</div>
 In computing, a `client` can be a web browser or desktop application that a person interacts with to make requests to computer `servers`.
 A server can be services such as Amazon Elastic Compute Cloud (Amazon EC2), a type of virtual server.

-For example, suppose that a client makes a request for a news article, the score in an online game, or a funny video.
-The server evaluates the details of this request and fulfills it by returning the information to the client.
+A client makes a request, the server evaluates the details of this request and fulfills it by returning the information to the client.

-## Deployment models for cloud computing
+## <div style="color:#c97316">Deployment models for cloud computing</div>
-When selecting a cloud strategy, a company must consider factors such as required cloud application components, preferred resource management tools, and any legacy IT infrastructure requirements.
+When selecting a `cloud strategy`, a company must consider factors such as `required cloud application components`, `preferred resource management tools`, and `any legacy IT infrastructure requirements`.

 The three cloud computing deployment models are `cloud-based`, `on-premises`, and `hybrid`.